 In 2019 the majority of large retailers in the United States have a mobile app.
-Mobile apps are such a major part of the retail game now that 57% of shoppers use them while shopping, according to a January piece by Retail Dive.
-Most often surveyed shoppers said they used the apps in-store to discover sale items or coupons to use during their trip.
+Mobile apps are such a major part of the retail game now that 57% of shoppers use them while shopping, according to a piece published in January by Retail Dive Most often surveyed shoppers said they used the apps in-store to discover sale items or coupons to use during their visit.

 Apps are more than just a choice now, it’s a commodity

 “Mobile apps are essential for larger online and brick-and-mortar brands alike,” according to an August 2019 piece by Retail Dive.
 “Mobile shopping app use among U.S. consumers grew 70% over the previous two years”, according to a 2019 App Annie report.
 The report also notes that retailers like Nike have used mobile apps to merge mobile and in-store experience, including reserving sizes in-store, tapping into rewards and getting help from in-store staffers.”

 Especially in the age of “retail apocalypse” when even some of the biggest names in the game are going under, it’s important to stay on top of what consumers want (and expect) from you as a business.
 But you don’t have to be as big as Target or Best Buy to make a mobile app work for you.
 Apps can be customized to fit the needs of even the smallest retailer.
 If 33% of shoppers prefer buying things on their smartphones, chances are they are buying from a mobile app rather than a website.
 Buying through an app is a much more streamlined process and so many websites, even if they are “mobile-friendly,” are tedious to work around.

 But how can small retailers use mobile apps effectively?
 Is it even worth the trouble?